sign-language-processing/sign-language-processing.github.io/src/index.md

 While the most canonical way of dividing a spoken language text is into a linear sequence of words, due to the simultaneity of sign language, the notion of a sign language "word" is ill-defined, and sign language cannot be fully linearly modeled.

-Current methods resort to segmenting units loosely mapped to signed language units [@segmentation:santemiz2009automatic;@segmentation:farag2019learning;@segmentation:bull2020automatic;@segmentation:renz2021signa;@segmentation:renz2021signb;@segmentation:bull2021aligning], and do not leverage reliable linguistic predictors of sentence boundaries such as prosody in signed languages (i.e., pauses, sign duration, facial expressions, eye apertures) [@sandler2010prosody;@ormel2012prosodic].
+Current methods resort to segmenting units loosely mapped to signed language units [@segmentation:santemiz2009automatic;@segmentation:farag2019learning;@segmentation:bull2020automatic;@segmentation:renz2021signa;@segmentation:renz2021signb;@segmentation:bull2021aligning], and do not leverage reliable linguistic predictors of sentence boundaries such as prosody in signed languages (i.e., pauses, sign duration, facial expressions, eye apertures) [@sandler2010prosody;@ormel2012prosodic]. @segmentation:de-sisto-etal-2021-defining call for a better understanding of sign language structure, which they believe is the necessary ground for the design and development of sign language recognition and segmentation methodologies.

 @segmentation:santemiz2009automatic automatically extract isolated signs from continuous signing by aligning the sequences obtained via speech recognition, modeled by Dynamic Time Warping (DTW) and Hidden Markov Models (HMMs) approaches.